NevenaCukucan/NevenaCukucan/README.md

 - 👀 I’m interested in UI and API Test Automation
 - 🌱 I’m currently learning about Cypress and load testing!
 - 💞️ I’m looking to collaborate on building a CI pipeline with GitHub Actions!
-- 📫 How to reach me ...
+- 📫 Reach me on Slack!

 <!---
 NevenaCukucan/NevenaCukucan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.